 Photoshop Repairs ![](https://revolutionsincommunication.com/viscomm/wp-content/uploads/2016/09/PS.toolbar2-49x300.jpg)

-Redeye — in the #7 bay is the red-eye tool, which will turn red eyes back into human-looking colors again (just click and drag around the eyes).
+Redeye — In the Photoshop toolbar ( #7 in the toolbar on this page) is the red-eye tool, which will turn red eyes back into human-looking colors again.
+Just click and drag the tool around the eyes, then save as a jpg or png.

-Healing tools: The obvious tools in Photoshop are the paintbrush (#8) and other assorted tools like the pencil.
+Healing tools: Also in Photoshop are the paintbrush (#8) and other assorted tools like the pencil.
 This only paints in one color, but you can hold down the option key and sample color, then release the option key — process that can speed up repairs.

 The tools in #7 include “Spot healing brush” which looks like a bandage.
 It averages all of the pixels inside the brush area and easily covers over thin scratches or small spots.